 |

-Someone had painted the bottom several times and the paint was scratched and flaking.
-Two cans of paint
+The bottom had been painted numerous times and was scratched and flaking.
+After two cans of paint

-remover and three days of scraping later, the original gel-coat
+remover and three days of scraping and sanding, the original gel-coat finally became visible.

 For the edges, I bought white garden hose that had a single blue stripe on it.